app-generator/tutorial-flask-app/README.md

 <br />

-> Questions or spot a problem? please open a new [issue](https://github.com/app-generator/tutorial-flask-app/issues/new) to get answer.
+> Questions/Spot a problem? please open a new [issue](https://github.com/app-generator/tutorial-flask-app/issues/new).

 <br />